Report: Wisconsin needs more out-of-state talent to address workforce needs, keep up with retirements

 Wisconsin needs to attract and retain more out-of-state families to address the state's ongoing workforce challenges, which could soon be exacerbated by impending retirements in an aging labor pool, according to a new report.

 The report, titled "Moving In?
 Exploring Wisconsin’s Migration Challenges" and released by the Wisconsin Counties Association's nonpartisan research arm Forward Analytics on Wednesday, notes that increased migration from out-of-state employees will be necessary to offset gaps left by retirements over the next decade.
-This is due in part to Wisconsin's ongoing challenges with attracting young people to the state.
+That gap is due in part to Wisconsin's ongoing challenges with attracting young people to the state, the report said.

 "If nothing changes, if we just sort of continue with how it’s been going, our 25- to 64-year-old population is going to decline by almost 130,000 people over the next decade," Forward Analytics director Dale Knapp said.
 "Just a few years ago we were talking about just staying even, but now we’re looking at a big decline, which is why migration becomes so critical."

-Federal income tax return data for 2012-2020 found Wisconsin lost more than 105,000 tax filers identifying as families under the age of 26, while gaining less than 89,000 from other states.
+Federal income tax return data from 2012 to 2020 found Wisconsin lost more than 105,000 tax filers identifying as families under the age of 26 while gaining fewer than 89,000 from other states.
 Typically, such filers are single individuals, the report notes.

-If that trend continues, the state's 25- to 64-year-old working population will shrink by an estimated 130,000 people by 2030, according to the report.

-More than one-third of the families to leave Wisconsin between 2012-2020 moved to a bordering state.
+More than one-third of the families that left Wisconsin between 2012 and 2020 moved to a bordering state.
 Of the nearly 160,000 Wisconsin residents to move to a neighboring state, more than 62,000 moved to Illinois while more than 65,000 moved to Minnesota.

 Knapp said addressing Wisconsin's migration issue will require a multipronged approach to better attract talent by showcasing the state's strengths in education and the cost of living while also bolstering amenities that appeal to young adults.
 Those efforts could help attract young families who grew up here or went to school in Wisconsin but later left for employment or other opportunities, Knapp added.